eficode-academy/git-katas/basic-stash/README.md

-# Git Kata: rebase branch Basic stashing
+# Git Kata: Basic stashing

 ## Setup:
 In your terminal, run